 2021 – 2022: Our focus at Poynton High School

 True social justice occurs with the realisation of a world in which all members of a society, regardless of background, have basic human rights and equal access to the benefits of their society.
 There is substantial evidence that more socially just countries are successful across a broad range of measures, including educational outcomes, productivity, health, and crime rates social justice is not about artificially supporting the weakest in society; it is about designing a society which draws effectively on the talents of all its members, and reaps the benefits of doing so.
 With this focus, our Pupil Premium strategy is tailored to develop and enhance the progress of our ‘disadvantaged’ cohort of young people, tackling the barriers that restrict many of our young people and offering a platform for success which reflects the true ability of each and every student within our learning community allowing their talents to thrive.

 A growing body of evidence outlines the negative impact of the global pandemic on the widening achievement gap developing nationally between young people from ‘disadvantaged’ cohorts and their peers.
 It is vital that we act both nationally and on a school level to ensure that social justice is sought and a more meritocratic system is established.
-Measures must be taken to ensure that young people are not disadvantaged in the blended curriculum needed as part of actions to reduce the spread of COVID-19.
+Measures must be taken to ensure that young people are not disadvantaged.
 Our Pupil Premium strategy will remain fluid as we strive for the best outcomes, both in wellbeing and academic achievement for our young people.